brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 - Still no mention of gas.

-I begin to read another post by dfinity's Dominic Williams, [Announcing the Internet Computer "Mainnet" and a 20-Year Roadmap][twenty].
+I begin to read another post by Dfinity's Dominic Williams, [Announcing the Internet Computer "Mainnet" and a 20-Year Roadmap][twenty].
-This is a good "vision statement" about what dfinity is aiming for, but it's verbose, and without technical details.
+This is a good "vision statement" about what Dfinity is aiming for, but it's verbose, and without technical details.
-Definitely worth a read for anybody interested in dfinity.
+Definitely worth a read for anybody interested in Dfinity.
 I did not finish it.

 [twenty]: https://medium.com/dfinity/announcing-internet-computer-mainnet-and-a-20-year-roadmap-790e56cbe04a